Please ensure Javascript is enabled for purposes of website accessibility

 The analysts then use the idea of additionality to dig further and test how many of the increased re-housings were due to the properties that the charity was leasing from the fund.
 They find that three of the additional re-housings were because the charity had increased the efficiency with which it used its existing properties.
 The additionality of the fund’s investment is now less than it might have appeared, because one third of the change created in the year occurred without their investment.

 This example is simplified, of course.
-Yet it illustrates how causality and additionality are helpful ways to determine two things that should be fundamental to an impact investor: Firstly, how effectively the investment being contemplated is able to generate Impact – and secondly the need to focus on measuring how much impact is being generated for the capital invested.
+Yet it illustrates how causality and additionality are helpful ways to determine two things that should be fundamental to an impact investor: First, how effectively the investment being contemplated is able to generate Impact – and second, the need to focus on measuring how much impact is being generated for the capital invested.

 There are Impact Funds which invest in public equities, public bonds or in private equity and debt.
 Ownership of an equity, a bond, a private equity stake or a private loan each bring different relationships and levels of influence with the corporate issuer and a different method of impact.